Philippe-Pefaur/Conway-s-Game-of-Life/README.md

-# cgl ver 0.0
+# cgl ver 0.1
-&emsp;Conway's Game of Life implementation in C++ meant to actually be palyed
+&emsp;Conway's Game of Life implementation in C++ meant to actually be played

 ***